Bridging Disciplinary Frontiers

 Chapter 3: Territorial Dynamics: Towards a New Model of Development Facing Globalization

-Bernard Pecqueur 1 INTRODUCTION Far from harmonizing stakeholder behaviour and strategies, the evolution of the international division of labour in contemporary forms of globalization is tending to highlight the diﬀering development and the cultural uniqueness of local territories.
+3. Territorial dynamics: towards a new model of development facing globalization Bernard Pecqueur 1 INTRODUCTION Far from harmonizing stakeholder behaviour and strategies, the evolution of the international division of labour in contemporary forms of globalization is tending to highlight the diﬀering development and the cultural uniqueness of local territories.
 In other words, the economic world is becoming ‘clusterized’ (in the meaning M. Porter has given the word).
 There are many types of cluster: Industrial District, Local Production System, Local Food Production System, Innovatory Environment, Metropolitan Environment, Learning Areas and so on.
 There are now numerous analyses1 tending towards the same observation that contemporary production is inﬂuenced by ‘meso-economic’ groupings, or networks of economic actors, in which stakeholder propinquity plays a structuring role.
 In the light of this, is it still legitimate to speak of a world economy motivated solely by diﬀerences in production costs?
 True, cost diﬀerences are huge and entail quasi-automatic delocalizing movements.
 True, new consumer markets are no doubt moving (a little) towards new countries (e.g., China, India and possibly others).
 However, it is largely new costs which are coming into play: it should be remembered that the most common upmarket Nike shoe sells for $70 in the USA, out of which labour costs account for only $2.75 (Cohen, 2004).
-Intangible factors such as product image, services related to selling the product and other components not directly related to production costs make up the bulk of the shoe’s price structure, and constitute a paradigm of a global industrial object.
-It may be wondered what the...
+Intangible factors such as product image, services related to selling the product and other components not directly related to production costs make up the bulk of the shoe’s price structure, and constitute a paradigm...

 You are not authenticated to view the full text of this chapter or article.